Mithgol/fido2rss/README.md

 *(optional)*

-How many latest messages are taken from the area and published to the RSS feed.
+How many latest messages are taken from the echomail area and published to the RSS feed.

 By default, 23.